Carleton (Ontario federal electoral district): Riding revival

 The riding was recreated in 2015 by the 2012 federal electoral boundaries redistribution and was legally defined in the 2013 representation order.
 Initially, the riding was known as Rideau—Carleton.
 40.58% of the riding came from the riding of Carleton—Mississippi Mills, 59.37% from Nepean—Carleton and 0.04% from Ottawa South.
-It came into effect upon the call of the next federal election in October 2015.
+The core of the riding came from the more rural eastern portion of the old Nepean—Carleton.
+It came into effect upon the call of the 2015 Canadian federal election held in October of that year.